Soviet involvement in regime change: 1944–1947: Romania

-As World War II turned against the Axis and the Soviet Union won on the Eastern Front, several Romanian politicians, including Mihai Antonescu and Iuliu Maniu, entered secret negotiations with the Allies.
+As World War II turned against the Axis and the Soviet Union won on the Eastern Front, several Romanian politicians, including Mihai Antonescu and Iuliu Maniu, entered into secret negotiations with the Allies.
 At the time Romania was ruled over by dictator Ion Antonescu, with King Michael I as a figurehead.
 The Romanians had contributed a large number of troops to the front, and had hoped to regain territory and survive.
-After the Soviets launched a successful offensive into Romania King Michael I met with the National Democratic Bloc to try and take over the government.
-He tried to get the dictator Ion Antonescu, to switch sides but he refused.
-So the king immediately ordered his arrest and took over the government in King Michael's Coup.
+After the Soviets launched a successful offensive into Romania, King Michael I met with the National Democratic Bloc to try and take over the government.
+He tried to get Ion Antonescu to switch sides, but he refused.
+The king immediately ordered his arrest and took over the government in King Michael's Coup.
 Romania switched sides and began fighting against the Axis.
+However, the Soviet Union still ended up occupying the country.

-However the Soviet Union still ended up occupying the country.
-The Soviet representatives pressured the king into appointing Petru Groza, the candidate put forwards by the communist alliance, as the Prime Minister of Romania in March 1945.
-The following year the communist-dominated alliance won 1946 Romanian general election, though the opposition accused the government of widespread fraud.
+Soviet representatives pressured the king into appointing Petru Groza, the candidate put forward by the communist alliance, as the Prime Minister of Romania in March 1945.
+The following year, the communist-dominated alliance won 1946 Romanian general election, though the opposition accused the government of widespread fraud.
 The king only ruled as a figurehead, and the Romanian Communist Party took control of the country.
-In the 1947 the Paris Peace Treaties allowed the Red Army to continue to maintain troops in the country.
-In 1947 the government forced the King to abdicate and leave the country, and afterwards abolished the Romanian monarchy.
+The Paris Peace Treaties allowed the Red Army to continue to maintain troops in the country.
+The government forced the king to abdicate and leave the country, and afterwards abolished the Romanian monarchy.
 The Parliament declared the Romanian People's Republic in Bucharest, which was friendly and aligned with Moscow.
 The Soviet Army presence continued until 1958.
 Some time after that, the de-satellization of Romania would take place.